KunpengSong/styleganfusion/README.md

 [project page](https://styleganfusion.github.io/)

 ## checkpoints to start with:
-Please download [stylegan2](https://github.com/rinongal/StyleGAN-nada) and [EG3D](https://github.com/NVlabs/eg3d) checkpoints from [our shared Google Drive](https://drive.google.com/drive/folders/1kY9wEK7hQaO_MGMkeHVmBKfXcfUoYrH4?usp=sharing), and put them in the download folder.
+Please download [stylegan2](https://github.com/rinongal/StyleGAN-nada) or [EG3D](https://github.com/NVlabs/eg3d) checkpoints from [our shared Google Drive](https://drive.google.com/drive/folders/1kY9wEK7hQaO_MGMkeHVmBKfXcfUoYrH4?usp=sharing), and put them in the download folder.
 They are publicly available checkpoints and are the same as the official ones.

 **_The code is ready to run now after downloading checkpoints._**